mberriman/BSP2024/manual/instructions.md

 3\.
 Download the first 250kb of S. ratti chromosome 2:
   - Select "Rat threadworm / S_ratti_ED321" from the Organism/Assembly drop-down menu.
   - Filter by: Chromosomal Location - Region: SRAE_chr2:1-250000 and then click "Search".
-  - Click "Export as VCF" and place the downloaded file inside the "Module_3_WormBaseParaSite_2" directory.
+  - Click "Export as VCF".

 4\.
-Move to the "Module_3_WormBaseParaSite_2" directory and have a look at the file to see how it is structured:
+Move to your Downloads directory and have a look at the file to see how it is structured:

 ```bash
 # look at the contents